-NOTE: Continental Breakfasts are now considered a meal and must be deducted if provided by a third party or included in the registration fee.
+Fixed Meal (Per diem, subsistence, M & IE) allowance must be adjusted for meals furnished to the traveler by a third party or included in a registration fee.
+Continental Breakfasts are considered a meal and must be deducted if provided by a third party or included in the registration fee.

-The traveler's M&IE allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.
+The traveler's fixed meal allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within Continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.

-For meals provided on the day of departure and the last day of travel, the traveler must deduct the entire allocated meal cost from the decreased M&IE rate.
+For meals provided on the day of departure and the last day of travel, the traveler should deduct the entire allocated meal cost from the decreased fixed meal allowance rate.
 The total amount of deductions made will not cause the traveler to receive less than the amount allowed for incidental expenses.